igbominadeveloper/igbominadeveloper.github.io/music-player/readme.md

 ### Missing features

 - [x] stop the song once its finished playing
-- show the name of the song being played
+- [x] show the name of the song being played
-- Add the song url you want to play
+- Add the song you want to play
+  - url
+  - file
 - select from a list of songs we have
 - show music player controls - repeat, volume, pause, stop, rewind, fast-forward
 - add youtube playlist to play